axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

       - ETHSTATS_ENDPOINT=${INSTANCE_NAME}:${CHAIN_STATS_WS_SECRET}@${CHAIN_STATS_WS_SERVER}:443
 ```

-4. Create an `.env` file
+5. Create an `.env` file.
+This file contains the configuration parameters for your node.

 Create `.env`
 ```
 vim .env
 ```

-copy this content to the file
+6. Copy this code block to the file:

 ```
 INSTANCE_NAME=your-instance-name